A more secure and convenient alternative to passwords.

 Passkeys

-Passkeys use cryptography instead of passwords to authenticate your identity and allow you access to an account.
+Passkeys use cryptography instead of passwords to authenticate your identity and allow you to access an account.
 Passkeys are more convenient and more secure than traditional passwords.
 There’s nothing to remember and nothing for a hacker to steal.

 Pass what now?